Bees and Wasps are Important

-Description: Baldfaced hornets are nonaggressive yellowjackets.7 They are about 3/4 inch long with black and ivory markings on most of their body.8 They can have nests close to human activity all summer without being discovered or being a nuisance.
-Full sized nests are about the size of a basketball.7 Nests are pear-shaped and completely enclosed by a "paper" covering.
-The cells in which the larvae live are not visible.8
+Description: Baldfaced hornets are nonaggressive yellowjackets.7 They have black and ivory markings and stripes on most of their body.8 They can have nests close to human activity all summer without being discovered or being a nuisance.
+Nests are large and football-shaped and can be found attached to shrub branches and trees.8

 Control: Baldfaced hornets' nests are located above ground and can sometimes be removed without professional help.5 Hanging nests can be removed by placing a garbage bag over a wire hoop made from a clothes hanger.
 Hit the nest with a gloved hand, knock it into the garbage bag, and close the bag quickly.
 Then place the bag in the freezer to kill the hornets.5 Large nests may need to be removed professionally.

 Although it may sound risky, you can use your own vacuum to remove hornet nests if you have an extension wand.
 Take a look at the hornets flying in and out of the entrance hole of the nest.
 Find the spot three or four inches outside the hole that all the hornets pass.
 When it is dark, or just before sunset, prop the vacuum extension so that its end is right at that spot.
 Run the vacuum for two or three hours.
 Repeat for four or five nights.
 According to Lane County (Oregon) bee removal specialist Tom Howell, you'll get phenomenal results.5